fly-lang/fly/llvm/docs/TableGen/LangIntro.rst

   'b' if the result of 'int' or 'bit' operator 'a' is nonzero, 'c' otherwise.

 ``!cond(condition_1 : val1, condition_2 : val2, ..., condition_n : valn)``
-    Instead of embedding !if inside !if which can get cumbersome, one can use !cond. !cond returns 'val1' if the result of 'int' or 'bit' operator 'condition1' is nonzero.
+    Instead of embedding !if inside !if which can getValue cumbersome, one can use !cond. !cond returns 'val1' if the result of 'int' or 'bit' operator 'condition1' is nonzero.
 Otherwise, it checks 'condition2'.
     If 'condition2' is nonzero, returns 'val2', and so on.